-- The PCC is ultimately responsible for approving the overall Capital Budget which is included with the annual Precept Proposal and presented to the Surrey Police and Crime Panel. - The Change Assessment Meeting assesses the organisation value of new initiatives and oversees progression through the pre-delivery stages. - The Change Assessment Board review change proposals and make recommendations to the appropriate governance board for a decision.
-This board has the authority to make decisions on business cases that have minimal impact and do not require revenue or capital investment of more the £100k per year (with finance approval). - The Strategic Change Board agree final business cases for all Surrey/Sussex collaborated change where funding has been identified or is already included in the revenue and capital budgets. - The CFO Approval Board oversee, scrutinise and approve or recommend for approval business cases for capital investment and one off or on-going revenue investment that is considered business as usual - The Extended Chief Officer Group will be consulted when business cases require Chief Officers or PCC oversight due to value or operational impact. - The Joint Chief Officer Meeting will be consulted when Collaborated Surrey/Sussex business cases require Chief Officers or PCC oversight due to value or operational impact.
+- The PCC is ultimately responsible for approving the overall Capital Budget which is included with the annual Precept Proposal and presented to the Surrey Police and Crime Panel. - The Change Planning Board reviews yearly and ad hoc proposals / concepts and ensures that the change portfolio remains affordable. - The Change Planning Board critically assesses the yearly and ad-hoc changes in line with the Yearly Change planning.
+This Board review and asses priorities based any resources conflicts and provide recommendation on prioritisation ranking. - The Strategic Change Board agree final business cases for all Surrey/Sussex collaborated change where funding has been identified or is already included in the revenue and capital budgets. - The CFO Approval Board oversee, scrutinise and approve or recommend for approval business cases for capital investment and one off or on-going revenue investment that is considered business as usual - The Extended Chief Officer Group will be consulted when business cases require Chief Officers or PCC oversight due to value or operational impact. - The Joint Chief Officer Meeting will be consulted when Collaborated Surrey/Sussex business cases require Chief Officers or PCC oversight due to value or operational impact.